Farmers' protest: Key Delhi borders stay closed; traffic diverted | NewsBytes

 -

-Thousands of farmers have been camping at several borders of the National Capital to protest against the three agricultural laws.
+Thousands of farmers, from states like Punjab, Haryana, and UP, have been camping at borders of the National Capital to protest against the three agricultural laws.

 -